 5:30PM - 10:00PM // Council Chambers, Town Center

 Sign up for the Coppell E-Newsletter

-The City of Coppell works diligently to be fiscally responsible and transparent, and the City continuously receives accolades from outside agencies regarding its financial planning and prudent budgeting practices.
 The City strongly encourages residents to get involved, attend public meetings and provide feedback on the proposed budget.